covertg/foundation-libsass-gulp-template/README.md

 gulp
 ```

 And you're set!
-Gulp will build, watch got changes, and serve your files on localhost.
+Gulp will build, watch for changes, and serve your files on localhost.
 Check the console output for more info.

 ## Directory Structure